kf8a/RTClib/README.txt

 This is a fork of JeeLab's fantastic real time clock library for Arduino.

-This version uses https://github.com/DSSCircuits/I2C-Master-Library instead of the wire library because it will support timeouts.
+This version uses https://github.com/DSSCircuits/I2C-Master-Library instead of the wire library to support timeouts.

 For details on using this library with an RTC module like the DS1307, see the guide at: https://learn.adafruit.com/ds1307-real-time-clock-breakout-board-kit/overview